sandeepmishra16/To-Do-App/README.md

-📝 **To-Do App**
+📝** To-Do App**

-A To-Do application built using React, JavaScript, Tailwind CSS, Context API, and LocalStorage.
+- A simple and efficient To-Do application built using React, JavaScript, Tailwind CSS, Context API, and LocalStorage.
-Users can add, edit, delete, and persist their tasks even after refreshing the browser.
+- Users can add, edit, delete, and persist their tasks even after refreshing the browser.

 **Features:**